The Cost of Discipleship. AG Adult Sunday School Manual.

 Introducing the Lesson

 We naturally recoil from an invitation to die, but if we read the Bible closely, we understand that the believer’s willingness to die is not a death wish, but a commitment to Christ so intense and a love for Him so fervent that life itself becomes secondary.
-We are willing to make sacrifices in order to follow Him supremely.
+We are willing to make sacrifices to follow Him supremely.

 THE HOLY SCRIPTURES

-Luke 9:57. “`And it came to pass, that, as they went in the way, a certain man said unto him, Lord, I will follow thee whithersoever thou goest.
+Luke 9:57. “` And it came to pass, that, as they went in the way, a certain man said unto him, Lord, I will follow thee whithersoever thou goest.

 58. And Jesus said unto him, Foxes have holes, and birds of the air have nests; but the Son of man hath not where to lay his head.